suryansh-pratapsingh/DebugXpert---AI-Assistant-Developer/README.md

 # DebugXpert---AI-Assistant-Developer
 DebugXpert is an AI-powered developer assistant that helps identify, fix, and explain code bugs in real time.
 It enhances productivity with features like error resolution, code navigation, optimization scoring, and intelligent suggestions.
-Here’s a **README.md** file for your VS Code extension **DebugXpert**, formatted professionally with installation steps, features, usage instructions, and contribution guidelines.

 ---

 # **DebugXpert - AI-Powered Code Assistant for VS Code**